Habitat for Humanity International's annual reports and 990 forms

 More than ever

 Habitat for Humanity served more than 55,000 families in fiscal year 2008.
 But the numbers of families needing decent, affordable housing rose as economic crisis forced more and more people into slums and homelessness.
-Habitat is responding by valuing innovation, hard work and dedication to its mission and staying open to the possibility of the Holy Spirit leading to new possibilities.
+Habitat is responding by valuing innovation, hard work and dedication to its mission and staying open to new possibilities.

 Thanks to the support from countless friends in fiscal year 2007, Habitat doubled the number of new houses, rehabilitations and repairs compared to just two years ago.
 In the process, Habitat helped change the lives not only of those who live in the homes, but of those who helped build them as well.